OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

 ### 4.3 Sensitivity Points

 - **SP1 – Cache configuration for academic data (C1)**
-  Changing cache TTL for exam dates and deadlines has a huge effect on both data freshness and performance.
+  Changing cache TTL for exam dates and deadlines has a huge effect on data freshness and performance.

 - **SP2 – Cluster size and scaling policy (P2, A2)**
   The number of instances per service and auto scaling thresholds directly affect performance and resilience under load.